VeldEnDuin/VeldEnDuin.github.io/en/accomodation/camping/campingpitch-10x8.md

 ---
 {% include links.md %}

-Combine the freedom of travelling with a caravan with the comfort of our campsite
+For the towing caravans, we have the choice of a paved pitch with grass in front or a full grass pitch.
+Preference can be communicated when booking.

 ## Worth knowing